Do you need to recover files that were deleted from a Mac’s hard drive? Here’s a quick overview of three options.

 In the other instance, a woman phoned me after most of her iPhoto Library suddenly vanished before her eyes.
 She didn’t have any backup of the hard drive so we sent the hard drive to DriveSavers.
 She paid about $1500 for the recovery work.
 DriveSavers recovered thousands of jpeg photos, but some of them were random clip art files so my client then had to spend countless hours weeding through the recovered files.

-In my opinion, options 2 and 3 aren’t really attractive options.
+In my opinion, options 2 and 3 are not really attractive options.
 They are expensive, time-consuming and the odds of getting all of the files needed are not as high as I’d like.
 In comparison the cost to buy a couple of backup hard drives or to pay for CrashPlan’s online backup storage system is much less.
 Please set up an automated, redundant and reliable backup system for your Mac.